 Having controls on an Aga will be an alien concept to many people.
 Without a naked flame which needs relighting (a tricky task with legacy oil and gas fired Agas), the electric Aga can be turned on and off at the flick of a switch.
 Additionally, they are excellent for seasonal cooking or for properties only inhabited occasionally, as each individual oven and hotplate can be operated independently.

 The Auto function allows you to automatically pre-set the time the ovens come on.
 This would be very useful for those who work during the day and only use the ovens in the evening for instance.
 Although, this feature does not work for the Aga hotplates.

 The extra control provided by electricity means the ovens can operate at slightly cooler temperatures.
 As a result, Aga have been able to add an additional oven to their 5 oven model.
 The ‘slow cooking’ oven is excellent for cooking things like stock, steamed puddings, casseroles, or a leg of lamb.

-The wonderful constant heat source and delicious moist food, are benefits of all Aga’s, regardless of how they are powered.
-The additional benefits of an Electric Aga over its fossil fuelled counterparts make it a highly attractive option.
+The wonderful constant heat source and delicious moist food, are benefits of all Agas, regardless of how they are powered.
+The additional benefits of the Electric Aga over its fossil fuelled counterparts now only available as used, make it a highly attractive option.